sergeyenin/i18n-active_record/README.md

 <% end %>
 ```

 Thats it!
 You are great!
 Now each user can set his own translations, and your app
 will looking for it in database and take it from yaml file if user haven't translation
-for that key.
+for same key.

 P.S.
 Example app coming soon.